Tori2305/Project_Hangman-AiCore/README.md

 # Hangman-Project

+## Description
-Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
-This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
+Project designed to implement the Hangman game, where the computer thinks of a word and the user tries to guess it.
+The aim of the project is to pull in altogether all that I have learnt so far throughout my course with AiCore.
+Learnings so far:

+##Installation instructions
+WIP
+##Usage instructions
+WIP
+##File structure of the project
+WIP
+##License information
+WIP